Docs: Requirements

 Skeema currently supports the following databases:

 In all cases, Skeema’s safety mechanisms will detect when a table is using unsupported features, and will alert you to this fact in skeema diff or skeema push.
 There is no risk of generating or executing an incorrect diff.
-If Skeema does not yet support a table/column feature that you need, please open a GitHub issue so that the work can be prioritized appropriately.
+If Skeema does not yet support a table/column feature that you need, please open a feature request issue on GitHub so that the work can be prioritized appropriately.

-If you run database servers natively on multiple operating systems, follow our general guidelines on avoiding data and schema portability problems caused by mixing case-sensitive and case-insensitive operating systems.
+If you run database servers natively on a mix of different operating systems, be sure to follow our general guidelines on avoiding data and schema portability problems caused by mixing case-sensitive and case-insensitive server filesystems.

 The open source Community edition of the Skeema CLI does not guarantee full compatibility with AWS Aurora for MySQL, and has two minor known issues with older versions of Aurora.
 Our Premium edition products are fully compatible with Aurora, and include coverage for all major versions of Aurora MySQL in extensive integration test suites.